Computational-Rheology/CRheoLab/doc/pages/usefulFunctions.md

 ### General Information (Miguel)

-The useful functions created for the volField Class aim at providing a set of utilities to manipulate objects of the class and/or create new objects based on previously created objects of the class.
+The useful functions created for the volField Class aim at providing a set of utilities to manipulate objects of the class and/or create new objects based on previously created objects of the class.That will include for example calculating the maximum and minimum of a field, the shift and scale of a field, the projection of a vector, and the tensor invariants.

 ----
 ### Max and Min from a Field (Miguel)